andrescasa-dev/BlackJack/Readme.md

 - [ ] characters as POO?
 - [ ] Me be one more object something like "contender"
 - [ ] Special values of A's in black Jack
+- [ ] What is the utility of "store" object in reducer patter? when to use that pattern?

 # API
 [Deck of cards](https://www.deckofcardsapi.com/)